locationtech/geomesa/docs/developer/api.rst

 The GeoMesa API
 ===============

-This chapter describes various aspects of the GeoMesa API.
+This chapter describes the data structures and usage of the GeoMesa API.

 GeoTools DataStore
 ------------------